fudgebucket27/LoopDropSharp/README.md

 ```

 ## Credits
+I forked Fudgey's Repo and added a few lines of code. all credit goes to him.

 Thanks to ItsMonty.eth for the original NFT Transfer code in the [LooPyMinty](https://github.com/Montspy/LooPyMinty) repo which I converted to C#.

 Also thanks to Taranasus for his [LoopringSharp](https://github.com/taranasus/LoopringSharp) repo for the ECDSA signing which I also used.